 We talk about how hard it is now.
 But if we look back at the ’60s, we actually had a president that was assassinated.
-We had riots, we had Vietnam, Martin Luther King, Malcolm X, the FBI, and the Black Panther war.
-There was so much happening at the time where it felt like America was coming apart at the seams.” ~ Antoine Fuqua
+We had riots, we had Vietnam, Martin Luther King, Malcolm X, the FBI, and the Black Panther war.~ Antoine Fuqua, American film director and producer

 Focus on the important, manage the urgent

 Citizen Emergency Response Teams (CERT) and emergency professionals are trained to do triage on the scene during incidents involving mass violence or tragedy.
 It is all about helping or saving as many as you can, as fast as you can.
 Leaders, however, are interviewed, selected, or voted in for the long haul, for strategy, to effect change long term, over the life of the organization.

-As to long term change, legendary leader and extraordinary planner, President Dwight D. Eisenhower said, “In preparing for battle I have always found that plans are useless, but planning is indispensable.”
+For longer term change and adaptation, legendary leader and extraordinary planner, President Dwight D. Eisenhower said, “In preparing for battle I have always found that plans are useless, but planning is indispensable.”
 It follows, then, that top leader have a primary role to inspire and empower belief around a single mission, a clear purpose, and the planning that follows it.
 Consultant Stephanie S. Mead says that “Strategic leaders must not get consumed by the operational and tactical side of their work.
 They have a duty to find time to shape the future.”
 This INCLUDES, but is not limited to functioning as a leader in crisis, guided by principles and values.
 Questions I’ve asked, or implied as I have worked with leaders in pressured situations as well as for the long haul are are, “What’s important now?
 Are you making progress with your goals?
 Are your goals still the right goals?”